Anna Macgregor Robin

 Specialties & expertise

-Anna Macgregor Robin is a Licensed Clinical Social Worker with expertise in anxiety, family and relationship dysfunction (strengthening communication skills), life transitions (adjusting to college, divorce, separation), and emotional and general organizational skills.
+Anna Macgregor Robin is a Licensed Clinical Social Worker with her own solo practice known as Resolve Clinical Therapy, LLC.
+She has expertise in anxiety, family and relationship dysfunction (strengthening communication skills), life transitions (adjusting to college, divorce, separation), and emotional and general organizational skills.

 Anna uses a combination of approaches, including Cognitive Behavioral Therapy, mindfulness, and bibliotherapy, which is an approach that involves using literature to promote improved mood.